Our sustainability risk framework

 Our Sustainability Risk Framework is an advanced risk management instrument specifically designed to identify and address potentially negative effects of our transactions on local communities, workforces and the environment – helping us to safeguard our reputation in the process.
 The framework applies to all of our business transactions, re/insurance as well as investments, to the extent that we can influence their various aspects.

 The Sustainability Risk Framework consists of:

-- Eight policies on sensitive sectors or issues;
+- Two umbrella policies on human rights and environmental protection, and seven guidelines on sensitive sectors or issues;

 - The Sensitive Business Risk (SBR) process with an online assessment tool and a referral tool – due diligence mechanisms to assess our business transactions;